-- Dynamic mode: Maximizes the brightness of the projected image.
-This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - Presentation mode (Default): Is designed for presentations.
-The brightness is emphasized in this mode to match PC and notebook coloring. - sRGB mode: Maximizes the purity of RGB colors to provide true-to-life images regardless of brightness setting.
-It is most suitable for viewing photos taken with an sRGB compatible and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD. - Cinema mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - 5.
-User 1/User 2 mode: Recalls the settings customized based on the current available picture modes.
-See "Setting the User 1/User 2 mode" on page 37 for details.
+- 1. Bright mode: Maximizes the brightness of the projected image.
+This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - 2.
+Living Room mode: Is designed for using the projector in a living room. - 3.
+Gaming mode: Is designed for playing video games in a bright room. - 4.
+Cinema mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - User 1/User 2/User 3 mode: Recalls the settings customized based on the current available picture modes.
+See "Setting the User 1/User 2/User 3 mode" on page 35 for details.

-Setting the User 1/User 2 mode
+Setting the User 1/User 2/User 3 mode

-There are two user-definable modes if the current available picture modes are not suitable for your need.
-You can use one of the picture modes (except the User 1/User 2) as a starting point and customize the settings.
+There are three user-definable modes if the current available picture modes are not suitable for your need.
+You can use one of the picture modes (except the User 1/User 2/User 3) as a starting point and customize the settings.

-- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu.

-- 2. Go to the PICTURE > Picture Mode menu.

-- Press ◀/▶ to select User 1 to User 2.

-- 4. Press ▼ to highlight Reference Mode.
+- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu. - 2.
+Go to the PICTURE: Basic > Picture Mode menu. - 3.
+Press ◀ / ► to select User 1 to User 2/User 3. - 4.
+Press $\mathbf{\nabla}$ to highlight Reference Mode.

-This function is only available when User 1 or User 2 mode is selected up in the Picture Mode sub-menu item.
+This function is only available when User 1/User 2/User 3 mode is selected up in the Picture Mode sub-menu item.

-- 5. Press ◄/▶ to select a picture mode that is closest to your need. - Press ▼ to select a sub-menu item to be changed and adjust the value with ◄/▶.
-See "Fine-tuning the image quality in user modes" below for details. - When all settings have been done, highlight Save Settings and press MODE/ENTER to store the settings. - 8.
+- 5. Press $\triangleleft$ / $\blacktriangleright$ to select a picture mode that is closest to your need. - Press ▼ to select a sub-menu item to be changed and adjust the value with ◄ /▶.
+See "Fine-tuning the image quality in user modes" below for details. - 7.
+When all settings have been done, highlight Save Settings and press MODE/ENTER to store the settings. - 8.
 The confirmation message 'Setting Saved' displays.